-Handling Optimistic Locking Errors
+9.6.2 Handling Optimistic Locking Errors

-Optimistic locking errors only occur when the SaveChanges() method called The notified by raising an exception on the context class. error is type ${\tt BrightstarDB.Client.TransactionPreconditionsFailedException}.$ When this exception is caught by your code, you have two basic options to choose from.
+Optimistic locking errors only occur when the SaveChanges() method is called context class.
+The error is notified by raising an exception of the BrightstarDB.Client.TransactionPreconditionsFailedException.
+When this exception is caught by your code, you have two basic options to choose from.
 You can apply each of these options separately to each object modified by your update.